appcelerator-archive/amp-pilot/README.md

 In all cases, if exist, the following environment variables are prioritary for the configuration values:

  * consul: consul addr default=localhost:8500
- * AMPPILOT_NAME: app mate name, mandatory
+ * SERVICE_NAME: app mate name, mandatory
  * AMPPILOT_LAUNCH_CMD: app mate launch script, mandatory
  * AMPPILOT_READY_CMD: script to check if the app mate is ready, if does't exist then a started app is concidered ready.
  * AMPPILOT_STARTUPCHECKPERIOD: period of dependencies check and consul register at startup, default=1